How to Change from Text Message to iMessage

 - iPhone 6S & previous models: Press and hold the Sleep/Wake and Home button together until the Apple logo appears on the screen.

 Once your iPhone has restarted, open the Messages app and try sending a message to one of your iMessage contacts.
 Start a new conversation when messaging them instead of resuming the old chat with this fix as well.
 The messages should appear in blue bubbles now instead of green.

 Delete the Conversation Thread

-If it’s a single conversation that’s stuck on text messages and none of the fixes above worked, this might be your last hope.
-But before you try this, make sure you ask the other person whether they have iMessage turned on. iMessage is a two-way street and maybe this issue is not really an issue (or an issue to fix on your end).
-Trust us, this happens a lot.
+If it's a single conversation that's stuck on text messages and none of the fixes above worked, this might be your last hope.
+But before you try this, ask the other person whether they have iMessage turned on. iMessage is a two-way street; maybe this issue is not really an issue (or an issue to fix on your end).
+Trust us; this happens a lot.

 But if they have iMessage turned on, go ahead and delete the conversation thread that's showing text messages.

 Open the conversation threads in the Messages app and find the conversation on the list.
 Then, swipe left from the right corner of the chat.
 Few options will appear.
 Tap 'Delete' to delete the entire conversation.